boyanfan/dream-engine/docs/GameObject.md

 provide a way to be drawn onto the screen.

 **Fields:**
-- `Vector2 position`: The position of the game object in world space coordinate.
+- `Transform transform`: A 2D [Transform](Transform.md) component used for positioning and orienting entities in the world or local space.

 ---